awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 + **Protocols**: HTTP, HTTPS
 + **Ports**: 1\-65535

 You can use an HTTPS listener to offload the work of encryption and decryption to your load balancer so that your applications can focus on their business logic\.
-If the listener protocol is HTTPS, you must deploy exactly one SSL server certificate on the listener\.
+If the listener protocol is HTTPS, you must deploy at least one SSL server certificate on the listener\.
 For more information, see [HTTPS Listeners for Your Application Load Balancer](create-https-listener.md)\.

 Application Load Balancers provide native support for WebSockets\.
 You can use WebSockets with both HTTP and HTTPS listeners\.